- Diseases, Disorders & Conditions

 Younger children (aged 7.0 to 8.2 years) who had not been exposed to molds or dampness recently showed the greatest benefit from vitamin C supplementation.
 Their FEV1 increased by 37%.
 Older children (aged 8.3 to 10 years) were also tested.
 Those who had been exposed to molds or dampness in their bedroom for more than one year before the study experienced the smallest benefit from the vitamin supplementation.
 Their FEV1 increased by 21%.

 Other experiments have also found that vitamin C has benefits for asthmatics.
 However, some experiments have shown no benefits.
-Large clinical trials are needed to get a clearer picture of vitamin C's effects.
+Large clinical trials are needed to get a clearer picture of the vitamin's effects.

 Unfortunately, the fact that vitamin D has an effect on isolated cells doesn't mean that it will have the same effect inside our body.
 The vitamin might be helpful, though.
 Clinical trials are needed to prove that vitamin D can be useful for asthmatics.